Follow the links below to see our most frequently asked questions on the following topics.

-When will the Bank change the Chief Cashiers signature on some of its banknotes?
+When did the Bank change the Chief Cashiers signature on some of its banknotes?

 Victoria Cleland replaced Chris Salmon as Chief Cashier on 1 June 2014.
-The Bank expects banknotes bearing Victoria Cleland's signature to begin circulating late Spring/early Summer 2015.
+Banknotes bearing Victoria Cleland's signature were released into circulation on 3 March 2015.

 Are Chris Salmon signed notes still legal tender?

-Yes.
-Designs of the £5 (Fry), £10 (Darwin), £20 (Smith) and £50 (Boulton & Watt) bearing Chris Salmon's signature will co-circulate with Victoria Cleland signed notes.
-There are also still a small number of notes in circulation which bear the signatures of Merlyn Lowther and Andrew Bailey which still have legal tender status.
-More information on current banknotes can be found at
+Yes, if they are of the currently circulating designs of the £5 (Fry), £10 (Darwin), £20 (Smith) and £50 (Boulton and Watt).
+There are also still a number of notes in circulation which bear the signatures of Andrew Bailey and Merlyn Lowther which also still have legal tender status.
+More information on current banknotes can be found at:

 Questions about polymer banknotes